New Student Orientation

 We look forward to meeting you at New Student Orientation, where you’ll learn about all the resources and services available to new students.
+NSO is required for first-year students, transfer and adult learner students, international students and students who are returning to VCU after being away for more than three years.
+Parents and family members are welcome and encouraged to attend.
 Think of it as your formal introduction to VCU.

 During this action-packed program:

 - Orientation Leaders will provide the inside scoop on academics, involvement and social life at VCU.

 - Representatives from your school or college will inform you about requirements for your area of study.

 - Faculty and staff will introduce you to campus resources and answer your burning questions.

 - The time spent with your orientation team will help you make friends (and maybe find a roommate).

 - You’ll participate in your first VCU tradition and become an official Ram!

 Reserving your space at NSO

 We look forward to seeing you at New Student Orientation, but you must make a reservation to attend.
 The fees listed below cover all of the items listed as well as new student programs and services designed to support your transition to VCU.
 Your reservation is not complete until your online payment is received.
 Payments are nonrefundable.